SebastiaanJohn/knn-memory-clipcap/blogpost.md

 Following the pretraining, we will employ the ActivityNet Captions dataset[^krishna2017dense] for fine-tuning.
 The ActivityNet Captions dataset provides a more task-specific data source explicitly designed for captioning temporally spread-out activities in videos.
 It contains 20k videos with 100k detailed descriptions of sequences of events within them.
 To the best of our knowledge, this makes it the optimal choice for our research.

 ## Pre-processing
 Videos are converted into image frames at a rate of 5 frames per second (fps).
 Since our focus is solely on captioning and not temporal action localization, we extract all frames from the start to the end of each captioned segment, treating each such segment as an independent _video clip_.
-We will denote the set of $C$ video clips by
-$$\\{ c_i\\}^C_{i=1}$$
-where the amount of frames of clip $c_i$ is given by $f(c_i)$ and the total number of frames is given by
+We will denote the set of $C$ video clips by $`\{c_i\}^C_{i=1}`$ where the amount of frames of clip $`c_i`$ is given by $`f(c_i)`$ and the total number of frames is given by $`F = {\sum}_{i=1}^C f(c_i)`$.
-$$F = \sum^C_{i=1} f(c_i)$$
 The frames are individually embedded using the CLIP image encoder, and the captions are tokenized using the GPT-2 tokenizer.
 Given that we are only finetuning the model, we will use only a subset of ActivityNet Captions.
 The final pre-processed datasets can be downloaded with the links provided in our GitHub repository[^github].
 Some statistics of the dataset splits we used for training and testing are shown below:

 |                 | __Train__ | __Test__ |
 |-----------------|-----------|----------|